JS-LinuxInfra/GCP/README.md

 |   |   └── Build the Docker image needed for the application -> start required services and deploy to CloudBuild -> validate functionality
 |   |   └── Redeploy and test the app with both the default Concurrency of 80 as oncurrency well as 1 for performance analysis
 |   |   └── Build the website update using Docker then push out with zero noticible downtime to enduser
+│   ├── GKE
+│   │   └── Set both the region and zone using CloudShell │   │   └── Create the new cluster -> configure authentication -> create the service and then expose to external traffic │   │   └── Validate the external IP has been assigned and gthe app is reachable via browser -> Delete the cluster then validate it has been deleted
 ```

 ## Services and associated tasks, building and troubleshooting